jaredbwasserman/web-games/README.md

 1. If host leaves, make someone else host
 1. Add colors for airfight
    1. In lobby each player's name should be the color of their plane
-1. Prioritize using the best colors first for airfight
 1. Bug where game cannot start if lobby creator leaves
 1. Indicator in the lobby of who is the host - perhaps an icon next to their name